NAS Service

 ROLES zfs, samba

-Everyone's use case will be different, but my need here is a simple home fileserver with a common data area shared among the entire family and individual home areas.
+Everyone's use case is different, but my need is a simple fileserver with a shared common area for music and pictures, plus home directories for individual user files.

 The zfs role creates zpools and filesystems.
 We just